-- Turns on when you turn on the computer and blinks when the computer is in a power management mode.
-(1) - Turns on when the computer reads or writes data.
-9
+- Turns on when you turn on the computer and blinks when the computer is in a power management mode. - Turns on when the computer reads or writes data. - Turns on steadily or blinks to indicate battery charge status. - Turns on when wireless networking is enabled.

-- 4

-- Turns on steadily or blinks to indicate battery charge status.

-- (Z)

-Turns on when wireless networking is enabled.

 The device status LEDs are usually located either on the top or left side of the keyboard.
-They are used to display the storage, battery and wireless devices connectivity and activity.
+They display the storage, battery and wireless devices connectivity and activity.
 Apart from that they can be useful as a diagnostic tool when there's a possible failure to the system.